AshwathBalaS/Agentic-AI-Skills/README.md

 **E) Getting up with LangSmith API Key**

+**F) Creating a Simple Graph or Workflow using LangGraph - Building Nodes and Edges**

  #### Always create .env file in the venv - It is for LLM Models, OpenAI Keys, GroQ Keys, LangSmith keys [All those Environment variables and keys we will be storing there]

 **A) UV for creating Virtual Environment**